-‘Shameless’ Season Nine Will Be Expanded, Split Up Into Two Parts
+‘Shameless’ Season 9 Will Be Expanded, Split Up Into Two Parts

 Each season of Shameless is characteristically 12 hour-long episodes in total.
 Variety, however, is now reporting that the series will officially be extended by two episodes for the series’ upcoming ninth season.

-Shameless season nine will officially begin airing on the Showtime network beginning September 9, 2018 and will run for 14 episodes in total.
-Season nine will also mark the 100th episode of the popular series.
+Shameless Season 9 will officially begin airing on the Showtime network beginning September 9 and will run for 14 episodes in total.
+Season 9 will also mark the 100th episode of the popular series.

-Fans of the show were likely pleased to hear of this season’s extension, however, that extension does come with a single caveat.
+Fans of the show were likely pleased to hear of this season’s extension; however, that extension does come with a single caveat.
 Due to the show’s extended length, Shameless will thus air in two separate parts.
-Part one will be beginning in September, with the second part of season nine picking back up on January 20, 2019.
+Part one will be beginning in September, with the second part of Season 9 picking back up on January 20, 2019.

-A series created by Paul Abbott and produced by Bonanza Productions, Shameless touts an impressive cast for the bulk of its nine season run.
-Shameless stars WIlliam H. Macy as the alcoholic deadbeat-dead and veritable show mascot, Frank Gallagher, along with Emmy Rossum as his tough and street-smart daughter, Fiona.
+A series created by Paul Abbott and produced by Bonanza Productions, Shameless touts an impressive cast for the bulk of its nine-season run.
+Shameless stars William H. Macy as the alcoholic deadbeat-dead and veritable show mascot, Frank Gallagher, along with Emmy Rossum as his tough and street-smart daughter, Fiona.

 Jeremy Allen White also stars in Shameless as the genius underachiever Lip Gallagher, Cameron Monaghan stars as Ian Gallagher, and the show also features Roseanne’s Emma Kenney as Debbie Gallagher.